victormenegusso/estudo-golang/learn-go-with-tests/readme.md

 - GO já vem com um  coverage tool: `go test -cover`
 - In Go interface resolution is implicit.
 If the type you pass in matches what the interface is asking for, it will compile.
+- The var keyword allows us to define values global to the package.
+- go get -u github.com/kisielk/errcheck

+# Pontos Eita
+- In Go if a symbol (so variables, types, functions et al) starts with a lowercase symbol then it is private outside the package it's defined in.

+- GO não permite sobrecarga de metodos, exemplo:  `func Area(circle Circle) float64 { ... }
+func Area(rectangle Rectangle) float64 { ... }`

+- when you call a function or a method the arguments are copied
+  - struct pointers and they are automatically dereferenced.

 # Duvidas / Leituras futuras